francisengelmann/road_plane/README.md

 ### Road Plane Computation

-Reassambled bundle for road-plane computation from [1] for my conveniance.
+Reassembled bundle for road-plane estimation from [1] for my convenience.

 ### Usage
 - Create a symbolic link to your dataset in ```./data``` named data_object (see ```./matlab/DataHandler.m```).